wistia/wistia-open-docs/_posts/turnstile.md

 Find the *Setup and Email Provider* option.

-{{ "In order to access the Integrations area, you will need to be logged in as the Owner of the account. | note }}
+{{ "In order to access the Integrations area, you will need to be logged in as the Owner of the account." | note }}

 {% post_image hashed_id: "1a41347bfeb5390f3ed666167b39b751e565fe2b", class: 'center' %}